ahmadzaki2975/Online-Shop-App/README.md

 ### ⚠ Warning:
 Anything you post can be seen by others, so do not post any sensitive information in your items.
 This website isn't designed with security in mind.

+Any inappropriate contents will be deleted by admint.